bulandajakub/HTML-CSS-JS/README.md

 # Projects list

+## 00-components

+This folder is intended to collect **reusable UI components** and patterns, which can be shared or integrated into other projects over time.

+### theme_switcher / 01-CSS_theme_switcher

+This project demonstrates the use of **CSS variables** to create a dynamic theme switcher.
+The focus is on utilizing **CSS custom properties** to manage colors, background, and layout schemes efficiently across the site.
+The theme can be toggled between light, dark, and solar modes using simple buttons.

+A **subtle animation** is applied to the logo during theme changes, providing a nice touch that enhances the user experience.

+The theme structure is well-organized, with **CSS variables** controlling the design elements and ensuring that changes to the theme are reflected consistently throughout the page.

+Based on the YouTube tutorial:
+📌 [Fireship - CSS Theme Switcher] https://shorturl.at/Afm3C

 ## 01_Basics

 This project is a collection of simple web pages created while learning HTML, CSS, and JavaScript.
 The main focus is on structuring HTML properly, applying CSS for styling, and using JavaScript to enhance interactivity.